 Why, indeed.
 Perhaps it’s because the idea of ‘women’s reproductive healthcare’ in America has become synonymous with two things: birth control pills and abortions.
 But that is a post for another day.

-Dr. Andi provides hearing screenings for babies born out of hospital in the DFW area.
+Dr. Andi is an audiologist who provides hearing screenings for babies born out of hospital in the DFW area.
 I used her services after I had my own baby, and highly recommend her.
 She makes house calls so you can stay in your PJ’s!
 She can be reached at www.littleearsaudiology.com or on Facebook.